kibblegames/kibblegames.github.io/README.md

 # Kibble Games Utility Lib CDN Library
-A simple library to encapsulate a couple extensions to javascript Function objects and jQuery
+A simple library to encapsulate a couple extensions to javascript Function objects and jQuery As of 2018 this library CDn has been superceded by native ECMAScript, some modules or components as part of the scripts folder may still be useful.

 ## Installation
 Add the following to your head section AFTER jQuery CDN is defined.